Drifter-Supremo/gorlea-snap-tales/memory-bank/progress.md

 - OpenAI GPT-4.1 integration is implemented for story generation with proper image analysis capabilities.
 - Story generation with AI and image upload is working correctly with improved image relevance.
 - Simplified story generation prompts to create shorter, easier-to-read stories.
+- Added a simple, temporary audio narration tooltip that displays for a few seconds when audio is loading.

 ## What's Left to Build